 Moral philosophers have sought a greater role for ethics in shaping interpretations of constitutional law in life and death cases.
 On December 6, 1996, six prominent U.S. moral philosophers submitted an unprecedented brief to the U.S. Supreme Court in two cases, Washington v.
 Glucksberg (1997) and Vacco v.
 Quill (1997).
 The philosopher’s were on the losing side.
 The U.S. Supreme Court refused to strike down laws banning assisted suicide, instead upholding state laws in New York and Washington that criminalized physician-assisted suicide.
 The Court argued that states have an interest in protecting life, protecting the poor and the disabled, and promoting physicians’ ethical integrity.
 Patient’s rights groups had argued that laws banning physician assisted suicide violated the privacy and equality rights of people with terminal illnesses.

 A person’s interest in following his own convictions at the end of life is so central a part of the more general right to make ‘intimate and personal choices’ for himself that a failure to protect that particular interest would undermine the general right altogether.
-Death is, for each of us, among the most significant events of life.”
+Death is, for each of us, among the most significant events of life.
 (Dworkin et al. 1997 pp.548–561)

 The 2007 Theresa Schiavo case raised the philosophically important question of when it is ethical to exercise privacy rights.
 A Florida court allowed spouse Michael Schiavo to terminate life support on wife Terri’s behalf, after the court found that Terri’s autonomous choice would have been to refuse life-sustaining care if she were hopelessly comatose.
 Since the age of twenty-five, Terri had subsisted in a “persistent vegetative coma”.
 Autopsy established that Terri had massive and irreversible brain damage, as her husband believed.
 Terri’s parents had doubted the diagnosis of hopeless coma and wanted their daughter alive.
 Assuming Michael Schiavo was justified in ignoring the pleas of strangers who wanted him to keep his wife alive, it is less clear that he was justified in turning down the pleas of his wife’s own parents, who urged Schiavo to waive his wife’s “privacy” and offered to assume complete responsibility for her care.
 What are the obligations of kin to honor the care and kinship wishes of fellow family members?
 What weight do privacy arguments on behalf of an incompetent spouse have in the face of parental claims?

-- –––, 2000, “Gender and Privacy in Cyberspace,” Stanford Law Review, 52(5): 1175–1200.
+- –––, 2000, “Gender and Privacy in Cyberspace”, Stanford Law Review, 52(5): 1175–1200.

-- –––, 2004, “Privacy in Health Care,” in Encyclopedia of Bioethics, 3rd edition, S. Post (ed.), New York: MacMillan Reference Books.
+- –––, 2014, “Privacy in Health Care”, in Encyclopedia of Bioethics, 4rd edition, Bruce Jennings (ed.), New York: MacMillan Reference Books, pp. 2064–2073.

-- –––, 2007, Privacy Law and Society, Minneapolis: West Publishing.
+- Allen, Anita and Marc Rotenberg (with contributions by Rok Lampe), 2016, Privacy Law and Society, 3rd edition, Minneapolis: West Academic Publishing.

-- Annas, J., 1998, “Self-Love in Aristotle,” The Southern Journal of Philosophy, 27 (Supplement): 1–18.
+- Annas, J., 1989, “Self-Love in Aristotle”, The Southern Journal of Philosophy, 27 (Supplement): 1–18.

-- Baer Atar, Stefan Saroiu, and Laura A. Koutsky, 2002, “Obtaining Sensitive Data through the Web: An Example of Design and Methods,” Epidemiology, 13 (6): 640–645.
+- Baer, Atar, Stefan Saroiu, and Laura A. Koutsky, 2002, “Obtaining Sensitive Data through the Web: An Example of Design and Methods”, Epidemiology, 13 (6): 640–645.

-- Beauchamp, T., 2000, “The Right to Privacy and the Right to Die,” Social Policy and Practice, 1(2): 276–292.
+- Beauchamp, T., 2000, “The Right to Privacy and the Right to Die”, Social Policy and Practice, 1(2): 276–292.

-- Beauchamp, T. and Childress, J., 2008, Principles of Biomedical Ethics, 6th edition, New York: Oxford.
+- Beauchamp, T. and J. Childress, 2008, Principles of Biomedical Ethics, 6th edition, New York: Oxford.